Vote

 #![allow(unused)] fn main() { struct Vote<NID: NodeId> { leader_id: LeaderId<NID> committed: bool } // Advanced mode(default): #[cfg(not(feature = "single-term-leader"))] pub struct LeaderId<NID: NodeId> { pub term: u64, pub node_id: NID, } // Standard raft mode: #[cfg(feature = "single-term-leader")] pub struct LeaderId<NID: NodeId> { pub term: u64, pub voted_for: Option<NID>, } }

-can be thought as unique time point(in paxos the pseudo time is round-number or rnd
+Each vote can be thought as unique time point(in paxos the pseudo time is round-number or rnd, or ballot-number).

 point.